 Finally, we can say that an adjustment letter gives an answer to the customer’s claim letter.
 Through this letter, the seller notifies the customer whether his claim is granted or rejected.
 Since this letter settles the claims of the customers, it is also termed as letter of claim settlement.
 This letter helps to build and maintain goodwill with the customers.

 Factors to be considered while drafting Adjustment Letter Or, Contents of Adjustment Letter

 In drafting adjustment letter, the following points should be kept in mind so that in can convince the affected buyer:

-- Regretting for mistakes: Reply letter should regret for the mistakes and inconvenience of the seller sincerely.
+- Regretting for mistakes: Reply letter should regret the mistakes and inconvenience of the seller sincerely.
 If the seller is definitely at fault, he can apologize by saying,” I am sorry”, “We apologize” etc.

 - Assuring preventive measures: After receiving the claim from the customers, preventive measures taken by seller should be indicated.
-Seller must also assure the customer that he will not face any such inconvenience in future.
+Seller must also assure the customer that he will not face any such inconvenience in the future.

 - Convincing customer: If the claim of the customer is unfair, unreasonable and unjust, the seller should not react violently.
 Rather, he should convince the buyer to consider the matter from the seller’s angle.

 - Courteous and friendly language: The language of adjustment letters must be courteous and friendly.
 Such language will cool down the anger of the buyer.